 Born in 1939 in Plzen under then Nazi-ruled Protectorate of Bohemia and Moravia, Karel Gott started singing in the late 1950’s before studying opera and voice at the Prague Conservatory in 1960.
 His first solo single, a Czech version of Mancini’s famous ‘Moon River’, was released three years later.

 His career quickly skyrocketed, and saw the release of no less than 125 albums and 72 singles from the late 1960’s to 2000 alone.
 Nicknamed the Golden Voice of Prague, where he has lived since the age of six, he sold some 50 million copies throughout the course of an incredibly prolific career spanning more than five decades.
-Although best known for his singing and musical career, Gott also made a name for himself as a painter from the early 1990’s.
+Although best known for his singing and musical career, Gott also made a name for himself in the Czech Republic and beyond as a painter from the early 1990’s.